 Jean is an alcoholic, desperate for the love of her son and her grandchild, living with the outcomes of a long series of poor life decisions.
 The book revolves not around these relationships so much as her developing relationship with Sue the dingo, a creature she increasingly understands and but who also increasingly understands her.
 The development of their relationship and its shifting power dynamics provide the emotional core of this novel.

 The beauty of this book is that it never quite goes where the reader expects it to go.
 McKay zigs when the reader expects her to zag.
 And the whole builds to a kind of slow-moving climax involving whales that is reminiscent of a key aspect of Australian science fiction author Sean McMullen’s Greatwinter series from the late 90s/early 00s.
-But the majority of twists and turns are a surprise but never ultimately surprising as they are deeply embedded in Jean’s well-drawn character.
+While the majority of twists and turns are a surprise they are never ultimately surprising as they are deeply embedded in Jean’s well-drawn character.

 For a book that centres around the ability to understand animals, The Animals in that Country can often be a little opaque.
 It is all very well to have animals speaking in a poetic shorthand but if the reader doesn’t understand it then it is harder to believe that the characters in the book can understand it either.
 That said, there are some great insights in here from Sue the dingo to a collection of cows, rats, birds and – when Jean starts to get deeper into her understanding of animals – fleas and flies.